Chicken Stir Fry

 The nutrition information provided is an estimate and is for informational purposes only.
 I am a Doctor of Pharmacy (Pharm.D.); however, this content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your physician or other qualified health provider before making any lifestyle changes or beginning a new nutrition program.

-Get My Macros (Free) →Frequently Asked Questions
+Get My Macros + Recipes →Frequently Asked Questions

-Can I freeze chicken stir fry?
+Can I freeze this?

 I freeze this all the time.
 My method: freeze just the chicken in sauce without the vegetables, in airtight containers for up to 3 months.
 When I reheat, I add fresh veggies to the pan.
 The sauce holds up perfectly after thawing, but frozen vegetables turn mushy.
 Separating them solves that problem completely.

-How do I prevent soggy vegetables in stir fry?
+How do I prevent soggy vegetables?

 Two things I've learned from making this hundreds of times.
 First, get the pan hot before anything goes in.
 If the oil isn't shimmering, you're steaming instead of searing.
 Second, don't overcrowd the skillet.
 I cook in batches if I'm making a large amount.
 Crowding drops the pan temperature and the vegetables release water instead of getting that char.

-Can I make the stir fry sauce ahead of time?
+Can I make the sauce ahead of time?

-I mix up a double or triple batch of the sauce and keep it in a jar in my fridge for up to 2 weeks.
+I mix up a double or triple batch and keep it in a jar in my fridge for up to 2 weeks.
 It's just soy sauce, vinegar, and garlic, so it stays fresh.
 When dinner hits, I grab the jar, add ginger and sesame oil if I'm feeling it, and pour it straight in the pan.
 Saves me about 5 minutes on an already fast meal.

-What can I add to stir fry for extra flavor?
+What can I add for extra flavor?

 Good but needed an extra 5 minutes to get the chicken fully cooked through